ansible/workshops/exercises/ansible_rhel/2.6-workflows/README.md

   ![Add Node](images/add_node.png)

-A new node is shown, connect to the **START** button with the name of the job template.
+A new node is shown, connected to the **START** button with the name of the job template.
 Hover the mouse pointer over the node, you’ll see options to add a node (+), view node details (i), edit the node (pencil), link to an available node (chain), and delete the node (trash bin).

   ![workflow node](images/workflow_node.png)